-As the Deputy Honorary Treasurer, I assist the Honorary Treasurer in all matters relating the financial control of the Society according to the rules and regulations laid down by the Charity Commission.
+As the Honorary Treasurer, I assist in all matters relating the financial control of the Society according to the rules and regulations laid down by the Charity Commission.
 This includes oversight of all income and expenditure, maintenance of the Society’s and the Company of Anatomist’s bank accounts and monitoring of the Society’s investment portfolio.
 I am also a member of the Finance and Investment Committee and the Research Advisory Committee.

 I am Professor of Anatomy and Head of Teaching and Research in Anatomy at the Graduate Entry Medical School at the University of Limerick.
 My research interests focus on the developmental origins and lineage determinants of neural cell types, the vulnerability of nervous system development to intrinsic and extrinsic perturbation and the pathophysiology of neurodegenerative diseases such as Parkinson’s disease and multiple sclerosis.

-Gavin Clowry, Research Officer
+Dr Gavin Clowry, Research Officer